FAQ (Frequently Asked Questions) on Intelligence

 IQ follows a bell-shaped distribution, also known as a Gaussian or normal curve.

-This means that most individuals have an IQ close to the average of 100 (which corresponds to the average intelligence of the European population), while fewer and fewer people are found as we move further from the mean, in either direction.
+Most individuals cluster near the average of 100 (which corresponds to the mean intelligence of the European population), while fewer and fewer are found as we move away from the mean in either direction.

-Many adult men are around 1.75 meters tall, while very few are either much shorter or over 1.95 meters.
-The same principle applies to intelligence.
+Many adult men are around 1.75 meters tall, while very few are much shorter or taller than 1.95 meters.
+The same statistical principle applies to intelligence.

-This type of distribution allows us to precisely estimate the proportion of individuals who exceed (or fall below) a certain IQ level.
+This distribution allows us to estimate precisely the proportion of individuals who exceed (or fall below) a given IQ level.

-For example, we know that only about 2% of the European population has an IQ above 130.
+For instance, only about 2 percent of the European population has an IQ above 130.

 IQ remains remarkably stable throughout life.

-Studies have shown that the correlation between IQ measured at age 11 and the same individual’s IQ at age 80 is approximately 0.72—a strong and significant relationship.
+Longitudinal studies show that the correlation between IQ measured at age 11 and the same individual’s IQ at age 80 is approximately 0.72—a strong and significant relationship (Deary, 2004; Hailer, 2016).

-This stability highlights that general intelligence (g) is a long-term trait, not merely a temporary performance or a product of short-term factors.
+This stability demonstrates that general intelligence (g) is a long-term trait, not merely a temporary performance measure or a product of short-term factors.

 What does IQ mean?